gregv21v/Final-Project/README.md

 Final-Project
 =============

 This was a school project exploring 3d graphics.
+It's the beginnings of a Minecraft clone.